-This phrase book will help you learn useful phrases and terms for health care settings in English, French and Acadian French and covers various functions and areas of health care, including assessments, tests and procedures, medications, paramedic care, providing care to children, mental health, social services, etc. The phrase book is available in several different formats:
+This phrase book will help you learn useful phrases and terms for health care settings in English, French and Acadian French and covers various functions and areas of health care, including assessments, tests and procedures, medications, paramedic care, providing care to children, mental health, social services, etc. The phrase book is available in two different formats:

 Booklet: Students enrolled in health programs in Nova Scotia can order a print copy of the phrase book free of charge.

 PDF Version: The phrase book can be downloaded as a PDF to your computer, smartphone or tablet.

 Download the Anki flashcard deck to learn hundreds of medical terms and phrases in French quickly and easily with the Anki app on your smartphone, tablet or computer.
 Refer to the Anki user manual or watch this video for more information on how to install and use Anki on your computer or mobile device.
 The flashcard deck is available in two versions: English-to-French and French-to-English.

 The Bonjour-Hello Pin for Students in Health Programs

 Réseau Santé has created a special version of its Bonjour-Hello pin for students in health programs.
 The pin can be ordered free of charge by students enrolled in postsecondary health programs in Nova Scotia to promote the fact that they can serve their patients in French.

 French-speaking students enrolled in health programs at the postsecondary level can join one of the Franco-Santé groups.
 These groups seek to equip students to help them use their French in their professional practice and to actively offer services in French.
 Given the significant need from Acadian and francophone communities, it is important to be able to communicate with them in their mother tongue to provide them with safe care.